rushimok73/AWS-SAA-C03-Notes/README.md

 ```

 ### 1.15.2.
 Egress-Only Internet Gateway
+- ^ means only connections from in VPC to out.
 - IPv4 addresses are private or public
 - NAT allows IPv4 private IPs with a way to access public internet or public AWS services and receive responses.
 - NAT does this in a way that will not allow externally initiated connections (from the public internet) IN.